Classic vs Signals vs Crypto: Comparing Numerai's Three Tournaments

 Median MMC per round shows which environments make positive scores hardest to come by.
 MMC (Meta Model Contribution) measures how much a model improves Numerai's ensemble beyond what the meta-model already captures.

-Classic's median MMC hugs zero across its entire history — a side effect of a large, diverse field smoothing out per-round noise.
+Classic's median MMC hugs zero across its entire history, a side effect of a large, diverse field smoothing per-round noise.
 Signals runs slightly wider.
-Crypto is the loudest: median MMC spikes above 0.05 and below -0.02 in several rounds between round 800 and 1,050, consistent with a thinner field where a handful of models can move the median.
+Crypto swings the most: median MMC spikes above 0.05 and below -0.02 in several rounds between round 800 and 1,050, consistent with a thinner field where a handful of models can move the median.

 Where the Money Is